IBM/node-odbc/README.md

 ---

-### `.noData()`
+### `.noData`

-Returns whether the cursor is has reached the end of the result set.
+Returns whether the cursor has reached the end of the result set.
 Fetch must be called at least once before noData can return `true`.
 Used for determining if there are no more results to retrieve from the cursor.

 #### Parameters:
 None